top of page

 Please note, we do not offer bulk-billed appointments.

-If you’re unsure about Medicare rebates or how to get a Mental Health Treatment Plan, we’re happy to guide you.
-You can contact us anytime.
+Please contact us if you’re unsure about Medicare rebates or how to get a Mental Health Treatment Plan.
+We’re happy to guide you.

 We understand that starting therapy can feel like a significant financial investment.
 Your mental health is invaluable, and investing in treatment now can have lasting benefits for your wellbeing, relationships, and work life.